 You’ll also want to ensure you have enough light.
 These plants do not thrive in dim rooms.
 They require lots of bright yet indirect light to remain healthy.

-You will also need a container that is large enough to hold the palm.
+You will also need a large container to hold the palm.
 Make sure whatever pot you choose includes drainage holes.

 Areca Palm Growth Expectations

 If you provide the proper environment, they will typically grow 6-12 inches each year.
-Even if you have the palm in a space with short ceilings, it will grow wider over time.
+In my experience, even if you have the palm in a space with short ceilings, it will grow wider over time.

 If you buy a small palm, it’s a good idea to consider the space limitations as they grow over the next couple of years.